-- 6.1 Source and interpret scholarly research, in order to critically evaluate key aspects of Biomedical Science - 6.2 Generate and critically analyse complex data.
-Synthesise complex ideas and develop advanced techniques at the forefront of Biomedical Science, using current research in the discipline, as demonstrated by the research project - 6.3 Organise and plan academic and laboratory work; evaluate ethical considerations; make use of scholarly reviews and primary sources and undertake autonomous learning
+- 6.1 Source and interpret scholarly research, in order to critically evaluate key aspects of Biological Sciences. - 6.2 Generate and critically analyse complex data and synthesise complex ideas to develop advanced techniques at the forefront of Biomedical Science, using current research in the discipline, as demonstrated by the research project. - 6.3 Organise and plan academic and laboratory work; evaluate ethical considerations; make use of scholarly reviews and primary sources and undertake autonomous learning.